heartcombo/devise/README.md

 rails generate devise MODEL
 ```

 Replace MODEL with the class name used for the application’s users (it’s frequently `User` but could also be `Admin`).
 This will create a model (if one does not exist) and configure it with default Devise modules.
-Next, you’ll usually run `rake db:migrate` as the generator will have created a migration file (if your ORM supports them).
-This generator also configures your `config/routes.rb` file to point to the Devise controller.
+The generator also configures your `config/routes.rb` file to point to the Devise controller.

+Next, check the MODEL for any additional configuration options you might want to add, such as confirmable or lockable.
+If you add an option, be sure to inspect the migration file (created by the generator if your ORM supports them) and uncomment the appropriate section.
+For example, if you add the confirmable option in the model, you'll need to uncomment the Confirmable section in the migration.
+Then run `rake db:migrate`

 Next, you need to set up the default URL options for the Devise mailer in each environment.
 Here is a possible configuration for `config/environments/development.rb`: